Skip to main content

 You are paying the price for a dying business model that refuses to die.

-The Numbers That Should Make You Angry
+The Economics That Should Make You Angry

 Blackouts do not protect revenue.
 They protect legacy cable contracts that are already disintegrating.
 The only people being harmed are the fans.